SolomonSmith-dev/SolomonSmith-dev/README.md

 👋 About Me

-I'm Solomon Smith, a Computer Science major at CSU San Bernardino, where I’m passionate about bringing racial diversity into the tech sector.
+I'm Solomon Smith, a Computer Science major at CSU San Bernardino.
 As a future AI engineer, I'm focused on building machine learning and deep learning systems, mastering frameworks like TensorFlow and PyTorch, and staying at the forefront of state-of-the-art NLP, image, and video understanding models.
 🌟 What You’ll Find Here

 This site serves as my professional portfolio, a collection of my projects, and a platform for sharing my thoughts on technology, diversity in tech, and personal growth.